-On Tuesday, August 13, the Princess Grace Foundation-USA (PGF-USA) presented the 2019 Princess Grace Awards, among which were three CalArtians: Ray Chang (Film/Video MFA 20), Salmah Beydoun (Theater MFA 20) and Miwa Matreyek (Film/Video-IM MFA 07).
-They were awarded the Stephen Hillenburg Animation Scholarship, the Fabergé Theater Honor Scholarship and a Special Project Grant, respectively.
+On Tuesday, August 13, the Princess Grace Foundation-USA (PGF-USA) presented the 2019 Princess Grace Awards, among which were four CalArtians: Ray Chang (Film/Video MFA 20), Salmah Beydoun (Theater MFA 20), Javier Barboza (Film/Video BFA 07) and Miwa Matreyek (Film/Video-IM MFA 07).
+They were awarded the Stephen Hillenburg Animation Scholarship, the Fabergé Theater Honor Scholarship and two Special Project Grants, respectively.

 The Princess Grace Awards are distributed by the PGF-USA to those who display excellence in theater, dance and film.
 The foundation was established in 1982 and named after Grace Kelly, actor and Princess Consort of Monaco, to continue her legacy of “advancing excellence in the arts in America.”
 Past recipients include actor Oscar Isaac (2004), choreographer Kyle Abraham (2010), director Cary Fukunaga (2005) and ballerina Tiler Peck (2004).

 Chang is a Taiwanese American artist completing an MFA in the School of Film/Video’s Experimental Animation Program.
 His recent installation Manufactured explores the “intersection of early cinematic principles and the early innovations pertinent to the Industrial Revolution.”
 Chang’s work investigates automation, visual phenomena and feelings of alienation.
 He recently collaborated with fellow School of Theater colleagues to showcase their “Ubu Roi” Toy Theater at the 2019 Prague Quadrennial.